December 28, 2025

 The Unique Structure of English: A Language of Non-Native Speakers

-These figures explain a key distinction: Spanish and Chinese are languages of enormous demographic blocs, while English is a language of global communication that people learn deliberately.
+This explains a key distinction: Spanish and Chinese are languages of enormous demographic blocs, while English is a language of global communication that people learn deliberately.

 The Paradox of Native English Speakers: Monolingualism